-Please join us for the sixth Carleton Summer Science Institute.
+Please join us for the seventh Carleton Summer Science Institute.
 We have put together an exciting, fun, and hopefully rewarding three weeks of course work and research meant to challenge your assumptions in a rich, supportive intellectual environment.

-Professor of Chemistry and co-Director of the Carleton Summer Science Institute
+co-Directors of the Carleton Summer Science Institute

 Carleton College has long upheld a tradition of providing equal opportunity to all people.
 The following nondiscrimination statement is stipulated in the Minnesota State Statutes: As required by state and federal law, Carleton College does not discriminate on the basis of race, color, creed, religion, sex, national origin, marital status, sexual orientation, status with regard to public assistance, age, or disability in providing employment or in its educational programs and activities.